 But Amazon have now started calling suppliers for confirmation that invoices are legitimate.

 It seems they now want the contact information displayed on invoices to be consistent as well.
-For instance, the email address stated on the invoice now needs to match the one displayed in the Seller Central account.
+For instance, the email address stated on the invoice now needs to match the one displayed in the Amazon Seller Central is a portal or a h...
+More account.
 This despite the fact it’s not uncommon to have different email addresses.

 Merchants need to get used to these increasingly stringent requirements.
 They should also expect to be asked to address multiple issues at once.
 Here’s an example:

-We received a complaint from a buyer about the condition of a product they ordered from you, which is listed at the end of this email.
+We received a complaint from a buyer about the Products can only be listed on Amazon if...
+More of a product they ordered from you, which is listed at the end of this email.

 Please review your listings and make sure that